Dashon1/TDD-Assignment/README.md

 My first attempt at test driven development

 #Environment
-This was developed in python version 3.9.2
+This was developed in python version 3.9.2 on Arch Linux The instructions to run however will be presented for windows 10

 Download link here - https://www.python.org/downloads/